TheArctesian/SchoolFiles/README.md

 All of my school projects most of them just for QOL

 ## Notes
-   # Cs containts:
+# Cs contains
 - First 2 Labs
 - Pset-1 but only the tests if you want my full code for it its in [this repo](https://github.com/TheArctesian/attempt2e)

-   # Math containts:
+# Math contains
 - Nothing lmao

-   # Music containts:
+# Music contains
 - Nothing atm but do want to try and make a script to translate pdf scores to muse score

-   # Physics Containts
+# Physics contains
 - A stand dev calc
-       - 2 Sci noation converters
+- 2 Sci notation converters

-        - 1 python
-        - 1 c++
+# TOK contains
+- Some p5 js for pretty art stuff to contemplate life
+- I also have some other fractals in [this repo](https://github.com/TheArctesian/test_playground.js/blob/master/fractals.html)